mluton/EmbeddedSwapping/README.md

 Demonstration of how to make a custom container view controller manage multiple child view controllers using storyboards.
 This solution is heavily based on [Peregrin Planet's Container View Controllers in the Storyboard](http://orderoo.wordpress.com/2012/02/23/container-view-controllers-in-the-storyboard/).

 The child view controllers are connected to their container with a custom segue.
-The custom segue doesn't do anything but exists for purpose of connecting things together in the storyboard.
+The custom segue doesn't do anything but exists for the purpose of connecting things together in the storyboard.
 The custom container view controller manages the child view controllers in `prepareForSegue:sender`.

 ```objective-c
 - (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender